 The problem is, if you have mustard, mayo, and butter lying around, you need homemade bread for sandwiches to slather with mayo and mustard and butter; and potato salad to go with the sandwiches; and pies with flaky crusts to go with the potato salad that accompanies the sandwiches.
 And then comes the cholesterol medication….

 LC Uh, Is That Buttermilk?
 Note

 When you make butter, there’s quite a lot of attendant liquid left over, which may lead you to ask, “Uh, is that buttermilk?”
+(That liquid up there in the antique milk bottle.)
 It actually is buttermilk, although it isn’t the same as the rich, creamy, cultured buttermilk you’ll find in the refrigerator case at the market.
 Still, if you want to lend a little tang to pancakes, biscuits, and the like, go ahead and use a little of it.

 - Quick Glance

 Mix the cream and yogurt in a medium bowl and let the cream stand on the counter for 18 hours.
 I know, I know.
 It goes against everything you’ve learned about food safety.
 By setting out the cream-yogurt mixture, it develops the delicious tang, which lends the cultured butter an oh-so-marvelous flavor.
 Now here’s the counterintuitive part: put the milk back in the refrigerator until it’s fully chilled.
 You want cold cream to make butter.

 Pour the cream mixture into the bowl of a stand mixer fitted with the whisk attachment.
 Beginning on the lowest setting, gently whisk the cream.
 There’s no lost-to-the-ages secret in starting low.
 You simply sidestep getting bathed in cream until it thickens.
 (Don’t ask me how I know.)